dadiRohan/ReactAdvance/README.md

 (3) useParams() : This hook can be used when at browser route id or slug as parameter passing and has to fetch inside component then this hook should be used.

+(4) useContext() : This hook can be used for manage used data or details for example UserName or Active Status and can be accessed that data everywhere in applications.
+We can also pass UserName when we get from Authentication API and pass through this hook.
+Its advantage is one we declare any context we should call it functional based component as well as class based components (its syntax for calling is different).

 # CSS Properties :
 At React should used different types of css stylings which are Scss, Sass, Style Component, Tailwind, Material UI, Chakra UI etc.
 - Commands to install Tailwind :